 Basically, we are made up of stardust.
 And, there is no reason to think that we are any less fractal than the bigger whole that we belong to.
 We can talk about carbon, hydrogen, nitrogen and so on.
 We can talk about energy.
 We can talk about religion.
-Regardless of the preferred language, we are talking about high-level organization and the amazing ability for life to occur and renew itself.
+Regardless of the preferred language, we are talking about high-level organization, hierarchy of needs, and the amazing ability for life to occur and renew itself.
 We are amazing human creatures.

 Time rolls on.
 Collective consciousness shifts.
 We all know that we are not the sum of our tissues and cells.
 We are not machines.
 You can’t just refill fluids and swap out parts.